leekiyeong/leekiyeong/README.md

   - **Duration:** July 2023 - August 2023
   - **Description:** Developed a user-centric rental car reservation website.
 Implemented synchronous communication between the server and data, and successfully completed the project [alone].

+  ### Agricultural Commodity Price Comparison Platform: [Project AF]
+  - **Role:** Developer
+  - **Duration:** December 2023 - January 2024
+  - **Description:** Spearheaded the development of a web platform facilitating real-time comparison of agricultural commodity prices.
+Leveraged the KAMIS API service to bridge information disparities between agricultural producers and consumers.
+Implemented features for seamless data retrieval and display to enhance transparency in the agricultural market.

   <hr><summary>👀 <b>Future Plans</b></summary><br>

   **To become a growing developer in the future, my plans include consistently learning new technologies and tools, actively seeking creative and effective solutions to diverse challenges in the industry.
 I aim to enhance my expertise by remaining open-minded, enjoying collaboration with team members, and fostering communication and knowledge sharing.
 My goal is to evolve into a developer who not only solves problems but also grows together with the team.**